maucherOnline/wordpress-google-reviews-plugin/README.txt

 = What is review plugin used for? =

 A review plugin is used to place customer reviews on your website and enable collecting feedback on how you can enhance your website or product.
-Collecting and placing reviews on your Wordpress website will increase your sales and conversion, improve your customer experience and build a reputable brand that can be trusted.
+Collecting and placing reviews on your WordPress website will increase your sales and conversion, improve your customer experience and build a reputable brand that can be trusted.
-Use the reviews plugin to place only positive reviews, and avoid posting negative ones since they will negatively affect your conversion rates.
+Use the Reviews Plugin to place only positive reviews, and avoid posting negative ones since they will negatively affect your conversion rates.

 = How do I put Google reviews on Elementor? =